33

 Likely no.

-This looks more like a breach of the military discipline and spontaneous act of revenge due lack of the self-control.
+This looks more like a breach of the military discipline and spontaneous act of revenge, due to lack of self-control.
 Deciding from the scale, the breach likely occurred somewhere high in the military hierarchy.
 Some orders or at least permissions were given to the ordinary soldiers.
 Still I do not say that the nation who did is not responsible.

 Probably none of the fighting sides would have authorized such an action intentionally with cold mind, as well as no any single third country.
 This does not help to win the actual fighting in any way, just a waste of resources.
 Digging out the truth will now discredit them below the true Nazi of the WWII, regardless whom.
 True Nazi were doing punitive actions where they saw them as relevant, but were not permitted by they commanders to shot anyone on sight just for sport.